claresudbery/clare-wiki-ably/pages/think/life/psychology/psychology-resources.md

     - Some level of professional accreditation is also good
     - Speak to graduates of the course you choose
     - Join a professional body before you even start, and pick the brains of the people in online forums

+## The Ring Theory

+- The [ring theory](https://www.psychologytoday.com/gb/blog/promoting-hope-preventing-suicide/201705/ring-theory-helps-us-bring-comfort-in) of how to give support to people at the centre of a crisis and ask support from outer rings when you need support to help you support others.